bennyp85/sit320-advanced-algorithms/module 3/lesson-review.md

 - An **Observer** object is removed
 - The **Subject** object is updated
 - The **Observer** objects are notified

+- I'm not exactly sure but I see that the observer pattern could be used to see how differnt algorithms are performing in a system.
+- The **Subject** object could be the system and the **Observer** objects could be the algorithms.
+- The **Subject** object could be updated with the system data and the **Observer** objects could be notified.

+- **Test Cases**
+- Create a test case to see if the **Observer** objects were being notified.
+- Remove all the **Observer** objects and see if the **Subject** object was updated.
+- Update two scores at the same time and see if the **Observer** objects were notified.
+- Modify the the subject so it can more parameters.
+For example a wide and an increase in the score. **Cricket Terms**.

 ## Readings
 - [Gang of Four Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) - Wikipedia **I own this book and have not really understood until now.
 Practical application was key.**